lorikrell/gamerchic/docs/photoshop/crest.md

 Select existing emblems or add your own!

 :::sonceri Helpful Request for the Artist
-All of these resources are free of charge to download and open for anyone to use.
-Creating art and resources takes a great deal of time, effort, artistic work, and more.
-As a helpful gesture, feel free to note you used Sonceri Resources and Templates.
-You can link to this page.
-Thank you so very much!
+All of these resources are free!
+Creating art and resources takes a great deal of time and effort.
+As a helpful gesture, feel free to note you used Sonceri Resources and Templates at [sonceri.art](https://sonceri.art/).
+Thanks!
 :::

-:::homebrew Image Editors
+:::gamerchic Resources & Editors
-This file can be opened and edited in any art application that opens PSD.
-I highly recommend Photoshop, Affinity Designer, and [Photopea](https://www.photopea.com/) online editor (Free).
-You can use any application that opens a PSD file, but you may be missing layer options that control color and more for many layers.
+Need fonts, brushes, or info on best applications to use these files?
+See [Graphic Basics](/docs/photoshop/basics).
 :::

 ## Download and Build